jayneedle42/Resume/README.md

 - [CTF Progress](https://github.com/jayneedle42/CTF-Challenges): Completed Bandit Level 0-33 on OverTheWire wargames, demonstrating scripting, enumeration, and privilege escalation skills.
 Currently working through Natas Wargames.

 - [LetsDefend Profile](https://app.letsdefend.io/user/jayneedle42): Hands-on practice with a Ticket System and SIEM.
 Soc Analyst and Incident Response training.

+- [DON'T GET PWNED](https://dontgetpwned.wordpress.com/): This is a Cybersecurity Blog I recently started that features tutorials and walk-throughs for challenges and labs like OvertheWire and LetsDefend.